“I have my own style of selling.”

 Sales management system.
-The primary responsibility of this level is to implement the decisions made by the highest level management and to put in place an effective team of sales people.
-A well-designed sales management systems consists of processes for:
+The primary responsibility of this level is to implement the decisions made by the highest level management and to put in place an effective team of salespeople.
+A well-designed sales management system consists of processes for:

 - Holding them accountable.